theonejonahgold/wat-zegt-deze-brief/README.md

 For the volunteers it is important that the application provides the following aspects:

-- Volunteers need to able provide a spoken explanation for the letters
+- Volunteers need to be able to provide a spoken explanation for the letters
 - Volunteers should be ale to read the submitted letters of the users
 - Volunteers should be be able to choose for which submitted letters they want to provide an explanation